alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 All of them have size limitation caused by JVM array size limit.
 In JVM, arrays use integers for index, therefore the max size is limited by the max size of integers which is 2 147 483 647.
 If we create an array of longs to store bit than 64 bit * 2 147 483 647 = 137 438 953 408 bit we can store.
 This takes ~15 GB of memory.
 You can store ~10 000 000 000 elements with 0.1% probability.
 Sure, you can create several Bloom filters or mod by hash but

+Let's take a look at some of the available solutions.

-#### Google's Guava
+### Google's Guava

-Guava is the best library I've seen.
+[Guava][github-guava] is a high quality core library from Google which contains such projects as collections, primitives, concurrency, I/O, caching and so forth.
+And it has the [Bloom filter][github-guava-bloomfilter] data structure.
+ It's the default option for me to start from.
 It works as expected.
-It's fast enough.
+It's fast.
 But...

-Surprisingly, It allocates!
-Here's a list of [all allocations instrumented][github-allocation-instrumenter] during `mightContain()` call for 100 symbols string.
+ Surprisingly, it allocates!
+I used [the Google's Allocation Instrumenter][github-allocation-instrumenter] to print out all allocations.
+The following allocation happend for the check whether a 100 symbols string present in a set or not.
+Here's the list:

 ```
 I just allocated the object [B@39420d59 of type byte whose size is 40 It's an array of size 23